fugue/credstash/README.md

 ## Quick Installation
 `pip install credstash`
+Follow the instructions below for setting up a key in KMS.
+Then, just do `credstash setup` and you're off.

 ## What is this?
 Software systems often need access to some shared credential.
 For example, your web application needs access to a database password, or an API key for some third party service.